If my students keep a wonder journal, they will experience wonders.

 Specific suggested entries:

-• Report an Experience
+- Report an Experience

 Report specific, personal experiences with wonder, the sublime, or awe.
-Some could be from the past, and some should be from the present.
+Some could be from the past, and some should be from the present. - Identify awe-inspiring works of literature or art

-Focus on specific works that have proven powerfully meaningful to you in terms of creating moments of awe or wonder.
+Focus on specific works that have proven powerfully meaningful to you in terms of creating moments of awe or wonder. - Explore one of the Terms of Awe

 Seek examples from one's own life, or as recorded in literature or other media.
-Choose something with which you've had a personal connection.
+Choose something with which you've had a personal connection. - Go on a Field Trip

 Go someplace where you are likely to experience the sublime.
-Tell the story in your wonder journal
+Tell the story in your wonder journal - Make a Gratitude List

-This can be a bit of a cliche, but the act of listing a great number of things for which you are grateful can take you to a place of spiritual awe.
+This can be a bit of a cliche, but the act of listing a great number of things for which you are grateful can take you to a place of spiritual awe. - Draw a Picture

 Whether or not you're an artist, try to give some kind of visual rendering of something awe-inspiring.
 You might accompany this with an explanation.